 Should You Use a Clicker?

 Ive found training my dog much easier since I started clicker training.
 When relying on treats or praise it’s easy to miss the right “Aha!” moment, and I’ve also found that using different rewards yields different results.

 To keep things consistent when working on obedience or basic commands I prefer using a clicker.
 When I’ve got that clicker in my hand it’s always the same exact cue every single time, and it’s easy to make sure I’m marking the exact moment to offer praise.

 Not everyone loves clicker training and that’s perfectly fine; dogs respond well to any kind of positive reinforcement.
 As long as it’s given consistently and something yummy or fun your dog will be willing to keep at it.

 5 Steps to Increase Your Dogs Impulse Control

-Start small, set realistic goals, and build on your prior successes.
-It all sounds so simple – and it is, but staying consistent is where a lot of us fail.
+When it comes to teaching your dog good manners an impulse control remember to start small, set realistic goals, and build on your prior successes.
+It all sounds so simple — but being consistent is where a lot of us fail.

-For the first year of owning Laika I was pretty lax with a lot of behaviors.
+When I first got Laika I was pretty lax with a lot of behaviors.
 She’d push my hands around with her nose or paws when I had treats in my hand, and she had a really bad habit of jumping up on everyone she met.
 I’d try redirecting her with toys, vocal commands, and pretty much everything under the sun.
-None of it was working – she was already so excited by the time I’d try to intervene.
+None of it was working — she was already so excited by the time I’d try to intervene.